AnosVoldigoad999/GithubUserActivity/README.md

 #
 go install
 #
-ctt --help # To see the list of available commands
+gat --help # To see the list of available commands

 # To get recent activity
 gat username